"Let the politicians put the borders up--

 The djembe gathers.

 The djembe sees with the heart.
 Mamady says culture is to share.
-The djembe does not exclude any race, culture, gender, sexual preference or age.
+The djembe does not exclude any race, nationality, gender, sexual preference or age.
 We are nourished with a sense of belonging to the whole human family.

 The djembe teaches.